 Low back pain and sciatica can often keep you from sitting comfortably.
 It can cause pain during long car rides or while sitting at work.
 The different positions and postures we sit in during the day have a great effect on low back pain and sciatica.
 There are certain sitting positions that can help relieve your pain.
 However, there are also positions and postures that can aggravate your sciatica and low back pain.
+Learn how to fix sciatica and back pain in sitting below!

 What is sciatica?